HomeBlogTruck Finance NZ

 • Revenue and cashflow — A rough guide: total debt repayments shouldn't exceed 30–40% of monthly revenue.
 Bank statements are the primary evidence.

-• The truck itself — Age, make, model, condition, and resale value.
-Newer trucks from established manufacturers are easier to finance.
+• The truck itself — Age, make, model, condition, kilometres, and hours.
+New trucks from established manufacturers (Hino, Isuzu, Fuso, Kenworth) are easiest to finance.
+Older or high-hours trucks attract a smaller lender pool.

-• Deposit — Not always required, but a 10–20% deposit reduces lender risk and often results in a better rate.
+• Deposit — Not always required for established businesses.
+A 10–20% deposit reduces lender risk and often results in a better rate.

-• Contract or work in place — For new businesses, having a contract showing ongoing revenue is a strong supporting document.
+• Contract or work in place — For new businesses especially, a signed contract or letter of intent showing ongoing revenue is a strong supporting document that can change a lender's decision.

 What rates can I expect?

-Truck finance rates in NZ typically range from around 7% to 16% per annum depending on your profile, the lender, the truck, and the deal structure.
+Truck finance rates in NZ currently range from around 7% to 16% per annum depending on your profile, the lender, the truck, and the deal structure.
+With the OCR at 2.25% and lender competition increasing through 2026, rates are meaningfully lower than they were in 2023–24.

 ProfileTypical rate range